Shell Key Visitors Guide: How to Visit, What to Expect, and Tour Options

 The full service dolphin cruises provide a snorkeling option at shell key, with snorkel gear and guidance.
 Snorkeling at Shell Key is an amazing experience.

-Here’s what you can expect to see while snorkeling at Shell Key.
+What you can expect to see while snorkeling at Shell Key.

 Snorkeling at Shell Key offers a chance to see a wide variety of Florida Gulf Coast marine life, especially around the seagrass flats and sandy shallows.
 Common sightings include: